jamesalexakande/Sabre-Get-Booking-Method/README.md

 The primary audience for this documentation is software developers who:
 - Have basic programming knowledge
 - Are new to the travel technology industry
-- Need to implement Sabre API integrations
+- Need totest out or implement Sabre API integrations

 ## How to Use This Documentation
 ### Viewing the Documentation